What you will do

 This six-hour class offers tuition in techniques for constructing a dress using a commercial pattern, as well as sewing darts, using an overlocker, inserting an invisible zip and sewing facings.

 It is essential that once booking you contact The Fashion Box Studio to request a specific dress size.
-If we do not hear from you, you will have a selection of random sizes to choose from on the day.
-The deadline for specific sizes is usually 3 days before the workshop, so we can prepare this for you.
+The deadline for specific sizes is 3 days before the workshop, so we can prepare this for you.
+If we do not hear form you with your requested size, a size 10 (from the size chart) will be prepared for you.

 All fabrics and zips are included, just bring yourselves! (....and maybe a packed lunch, or there are cafes and Sainsbury's nearby)